lpsandaruwan/depli/README.md

 Depli is a beautiful tool that lets you monitor multiple JVM connections at once though JMX remote connections, built using Spring-boot and angular material.
 Just run the jar file, and access the web UI though your browser to add a JMX connection.
-Once you added a connection, Depli saves the node data in a h2 database, don't bother adding connection data again and again.
+Once you added a connection, Depli saves the node data in an h2 database, don't bother adding connection data again and again.

 ## Requirements